 - Do you build your competencies and focus those efforts for maximum impact?
 (Are you committed to improving yourself)

 One of the hardest things a person can do is be consistently true to themselves as there are many influences and social exchanges that impact daily behavior.
 However, those that work on improving themselves daily have a far better chance of differentiating themselves.
-They exchange ideals and help to grow those around them.
+They exchange ideas and help to grow those around them.
 They are principled and disciplined in their approach and seldom viewed as ambiguous or wavering.

 - Are you courageous, honest, and credible?
 (In other words, can people turn to you and rely on you?)

 The experience you create is the belief people have about you.
-Therefore, over time you are trusted, a motivator by example and by action.
-The results begin to speak for them self.
+Therefore, over time you are trusted, a motivator by example, and by action.
+The results begin to speak for themself.
 Simply you have displayed impeccable action and words.
-You are courageous, honest and credible.
+You are courageous, honest, and credible.